Rixuel/brackets-dark-2/README.md

 # brackets-dark-2
-Modified colors of Brackets Dark by Adobe
+Modified colors of Brackets Dark from Adobe

 ## To install manually:
 - Go to **Help -> Show Extensions Folder**